 Want a taste of slender canals lined by swanky streets?

 For all those planning to go on a shopping spree, this place offers chic shops, boutiques, pubs and eateries.
-The Noordermarkt square market is highlighted with excellent jewel shops, antiques and organic food products.
+The Noordermarkt Square market is highlighted with excellent jewel shops, antiques and organic food products.

 De Looier is another shopping hotspot here with antique art markets.